Rethinking mass transfer: a unified semianalytical framework for circular and eccentric binaries. II. Orbital evolution due to nonconservative mass transfer: Angular momentum loss via mass loss

-In summary, we use the Global-$L_2$ fit to evaluate the AML due to $L_2$ mass loss.
-Moreover, the Global-$L_2$ fit is evaluated at periapsis for two main reasons: (1) the MT rate in the GeMT-model peaks at periapsis and declines at later orbital phases (see Sect.
-3.4 in \hyperref[paperI]{Paper~I}), and (2) the GeMT-model assumes instantaneous MT from the donor to the accretor, as well as instantaneous mass loss from the system in the case of non-conservative MT.
-This approach ensures consistency with the Global-$L_1$ fit described in \hyperref[paperI]{Paper~I}.
+In summary, we use the global-$L_2$ fit to evaluate the AML during $L_2$ mass loss (Eq.~\ref{eq:deriv_gamma}).
+Moreover, the global-$L_2$ fit is evaluated at periapsis mainly for two reasons: (1) for nonzero eccentricities, the MT rate in the GeMT model peaks at periapsis and declines at later orbital phases (see Sect.
+3.4 in \citetalias{2025arXiv250905243P}), and (2) the GeMT model assumes instantaneous MT from the donor to the accretor, as well as instantaneous mass loss from the system in the case of nonconservative MT.
+This approach also ensures consistency with the global-$L_1$ fit described in \citetalias{2025arXiv250905243P}.
 Nevertheless, we emphasize that alternative prescriptions for the $L_2$ position may also be valid, depending on assumptions regarding the orbital phase at which mass loss occurs.